andyaiken/skirmish/tasks.md

 * Your first encounter must be on the coast
 * You should only be able to start an encounter in adjacent regions
+* The island should include mountain ranges, lakes etc, which are impassable

 ### Encounter Screen